West Concord station: Union Station

 The Fitchburg Railroad opened through Concord in 1844; a station was located at Damon Mill west of the modern station location.
 When the Framingham and Lowell Railroad (F&L) opened in 1871, Concord Junction station was established where the two lines crossed in the Warnerville section of Concord.
 The small station was soon joined by a freight house, engine house, and turntable.
 The Nashua, Acton and Boston Railroad opened in 1873, with trackage rights over the F&L to Concord Junction.
 The railroad offered Concord Junction–Nashua service timed to meet Fitchburg Railroad trains, making Concord Junction an important transfer point.
+In 1882, the state legislature allowed the installation of automatic signals when different railroads crossed at grade.
+Since 1855, trains had been required to stop at such crossings.
+Signals were installed at Concord Junction in 1884.

 Industrial activity in Concord soon clustered around the three railroad lines; by the 1890s, Concord Junction was a busier village center than Concord itself, with 125 trains stopping per day.
 The new Union Station opened in January 1894; the older wooden station was reused as a boardinghouse on Derby Street.
 The single-story L-shaped Queen Anne style structure incorporated a passenger waiting room, freight office, and a baggage room in three separate buildings under one roof.
 A bay window protruded from the right angle of the station to give the stationmaster views down the rail lines.
 The asymmetrical design, slate roof, eyelid dormers, stained glass windows, and bright three-color paint scheme were unusual for the area.
 Among the regular passengers at the station was John F. Fitzgerald, who frequently used it between 1897 and 1903.